Dynamically-sized Storage Types

 As we've mentioned a few times already, explicitly "updating" anything in Pint is not a valid operation because Pint has no sequential execution.
 However, as in the case with statically-sized storage types, we can require that the next value of a specific entry in a storage map satisfy some constraint(s):

-Here, we're requiring that our balance go up by 1 million, by applying the "prime" operator on the state variable that holds our current balance.
+Here, we are requiring that our balance go up by 1 million, by applying the "prime" operator on the state variable that holds our current balance.
 Of course, requiring a change in state does not mean it will actually happen!
-Otherwise, we can all become instantly rich by submitting predicates like this.
+Otherwise, we can all become instantly rich by deploying predicates like this.
 Unless a solution that does not violate any of the deployed rules (i.e. constraints) is submitted by a solver, the desired state change will never be satisfied.

 "Missing" Keys